notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 draft: false
 ---

-The Notary Project maintainers are thrilled to announce the first major release, including [notation v1.0.0](https://github.com/notaryproject/notation/releases/tag/v1.0.0), [notation-go v1.0.0](https://github.com/notaryproject/notation-go/releases/tag/v1.0.0), [notation-core-go v1.0.0](https://github.com/notaryproject/notation-core-go/releases/tag/v1.0.0), and [Notary Project specifications v1.0.0](https://github.com/notaryproject/specifications/releases/tag/v1.0.0) which are ready for production use!
+The Notary Project maintainers are thrilled to announce the first major release, including [Notary Project specifications v1.0.0](https://github.com/notaryproject/specifications/releases/tag/v1.0.0), [notation v1.0.0](https://github.com/notaryproject/notation/releases/tag/v1.0.0), [notation-go v1.0.0](https://github.com/notaryproject/notation-go/releases/tag/v1.0.0), and [notation-core-go v1.0.0](https://github.com/notaryproject/notation-core-go/releases/tag/v1.0.0) which are ready for production use!

 ## What is Notary Project and Notation

 As containers and cloud native artifacts become common deployment units, users want to be sure that the artifacts in their environments are authentic and unmodified.
 The Notary Project is a set of specifications and tools intended to provide cross-industry standards for securing software supply chains through signing and verification, signature portability, and key/certificate management.
-Notary Project aims to solve the core issue of “content trust” within and across OCI compliant registries.

 Notation is a sub-project of the Notary Project GitHub organization.
 It has `notation` CLI and two Golang libraries, which are implemented from the latest [Notary Project specifications](https://github.com/notaryproject/specifications/releases/tag/v1.0.0).
 Notation was started in [Dec 2019](https://github.com/notaryproject/meeting-notes/blob/main/meeting-notes-2019.md#notary-v2-kickoff-meeting) and the code  has matured through a series of minor and RC releases over the last few years, the first release [v0.7.0-alpha.1](https://notaryproject.dev/blog/2021/announcing-notation-alpha1/) was available in Oct 2021 and reached [v1.0.0-RC.7](https://notaryproject.dev/blog/2023/announcing-notation-rc6/) in May 2023.